Zaharid/virus_simulation/doc/doc.md

 The size of the queue is limited to three times the maximum size.
 Higher priority contacts will evict lower priority ones when the maximum size is reached.

+Concurrent applications of this policy result in the maximum number of tests adding up among those specified by each active policy.

 ### Technical details